This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Despite being busy, there was enough space that it was easy to find a place to sit.
 The layout of the ANA Lounge Lisbon means that there’s not a ton of space wasted.

 There are rest pods available.
 To my surprise, most of them were actually available.
 Upon first look, they didn’t look comfortable at all.
 However, they were actually made out of foam.
 The pods did feel a bit like prison cells, but I can deal with that if it means people overlook them.
 The rest pods are along the back wall of the lounge, away from the food and drinks, so it’s possible people didn’t know they were there.
 They also didn’t have power outlets, which is an unfortunate design mistake.

-The lounge has showers.
+The ANA Lounge Lisbon has showers.
 They are simple, containing just a shower and a bench, but they are there.
 There is a spa as well.

 If you want to smell worse instead of better, there is also a smoking room available.

 The ANA Lounge has huge windows with a nice view of the Lisbon runways & taxiways (through shade slats, at least).